 Where is the routing number on a check?

-Generally speaking, the routing number is the first number listed at the bottom of your checks.
+Generally speaking, the routing number is the first number listed at the bottom left corner of your checks.
 This is followed by your account number at the bank and then the number of the check.

 Machine-readable symbols usually separate each of these numbers, making them easy to distinguish from each other.